pwwl/CoCoTsimulator/README.md

 for example

-> `gradle run --args="setting=AgentSimulationFiles/SALSAscene.txt fullOutput=salsaOutput.csv`
+> `gradle run --args="setting=agent_simulation_files/SALSAscene.txt fullOutput=salsaOutput.csv"`

-This is the easy, automatic way of running it.
+This is the easy, automatic way of running it (SALSA takes about 20 seconds to run with no output).
 If you want a portable jar file, you can use

 >```gradle assemble```